markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 1. An Angular Service to update the `data-theme` attribute on the `html` element.
 2. a UI element for the customer to select one of the three themes.

 For the brevity of this post, we'll just address step 1, the Angular Service.
-FYI, this is what I have on [my own website](https://www.blandford.dev).
+This is what I have on [my own website](https://www.blandford.dev).

 With these requirements, let's now write our 'to-do' list but as unit tests & test setup: